jekyllgrim/Beautiful-Doom/README.md

 * Pistol: pretty darn fast
 * Shotgun: faster and altered animation
 * Riot Gun: this is gonna get some hate, I'm sure, but I hope some love too.
 The thing is, when I made shotgun faster, the SSG just didn't feel viable no matter what I did with it.
 The riot gun is essentially an automatic SSG.
 Powerful but requires ammo management.
+* Assault Rifle: you know how Doom has a chaingun that fires pistol ammo, with 6 barrels, but pretty slow... in other words, a chaingun that makes no sense?
+Yeah, I replaced it.
+Assault Rifle does basically the same things but it has a magazine.
+Also alt fire allows to aim down sights for decreased fire speed and bullet spread.
 * Rocket Launcher: basically faster and can also work as a grenade launcher.
 * Plasma Rifle: similar to original but builds up heat that needs to be dissipated manually.
 Also deals AOE damage (similar to how, I think, it works in Doom Eternal, judging from trailers).